Isbelis/Tableau-challenge/README.md

 https://public.tableau.com/app/profile/isbelis.castro/viz/CITIBIKE-TABLEAU-CHALLENGE-18/CITIBIKEANALYSIS?publish=yes

 This repository also contains the file `CITIBIKE-TABLEAU-CHALLENGE-18.twb`.
-Additionally, the `Resources` folder contains the sample dataset and its corresponding notebook.
+Additionally, the `Resources` folder contains the sample dataset and its corresponding notebook, and `Output`folder contains all image of story.

 I hope this project will be helpful for anyone interested in this topic or using Tableau for similar analyses.